 Your First Head and Neck Specialist Visit

 Our team wants to help you get your life back!
-Let’s discuss how we can do that for you!

 This page will give additional details about your visit to our offices for your head/neck condition.
-To read more general information about the what to expect at your first visit, please see our pages on Your First Prolotherapy Visit and Frequently Asked Questions.
+To read more general information about what to expect at your first visit, please see our pages on Your First Prolotherapy Visit and Frequently Asked Questions.

 Preparing for your visit to the Hauser Neck Center